 Actions that are recognized and rewarded will be repeated

-What a great saying.
+What a great saying!
 But read it closely.
 Notice that it doesn’t just say positive actions.
 It means any type of action – positive OR negative.

 If you reward your child for whining by giving him what he wants, that negative action will be repeated.
 If you reward your daughter by ignoring her breaking of a rule, that action will be repeated also.
 Similarly, if you allow a child (or a husband!) to slide by on an assigned chore without consequences, that action will be repeated as well.
 They get what they want – not to do the chore.
 And it makes it easier for them to do it again the next time.

-Motivate your teen With Small Rewards and Surprises
+Motivate your Teen With Small Rewards and Surprises

 You might even take it a step further.
 I’ve been known to reward chores done well with surprise rewards of candy bars, liters of their favorite sodas, or other unexpected treats.
 Everyone likes a little surprise now and then and you’d be surprised at how much more cheerfully kids will do their chores when you just show them a little appreciation.
 You can’t do it every time, but those once in a while surprises will help to keep them motivated.